ray-project/ray/doc/source/tune/key-concepts.rst

 When using schedulers, you may face compatibility issues, as shown in the below compatibility matrix.
-Certain schedulers cannot be used with search algorithms, and certain schedulers require that you implementing :ref:`checkpointing <tune-trial-checkpoint>`.
+Certain schedulers cannot be used with search algorithms, and certain schedulers require that you implement :ref:`checkpointing <tune-trial-checkpoint>`.

 Schedulers can dynamically change trial resource requirements during tuning.
 This is implemented in :ref:`ResourceChangingScheduler<tune-resource-changing-scheduler>`,